PLATINUM2023

 Children and youth

-And through our School Pantry program, FBSJ works with school administrators and parent-teacher organizations to identify and directly assist families who can benefit most from deliveries of healthy, supplemental groceries.
+FBSJ's School Pantry program works with school administrators and parent-teacher organizations to identify and directly assist families who can benefit most from deliveries of healthy, supplemental groceries.
+Through the pantry program, nutritious food is delivered monthly to selected schools to support children and their families.

 Population(s) Served